Restaurant in Singapore, Singapore

 Can I eat at the bar at Nikuya Tanaka?

 The counter IS the dining format here.
-Level two at 1 Teck Lim Road is built around counter seating, and that is where the chef-to-guest exchange the restaurant is designed around actually happens.
+Level two at 1 Teck Lim Road is built around counter seating, that is where the chef-to-guest exchange the restaurant is designed around actually happens.
 There is no separate bar area documented — book a counter seat and that is your full experience.

 Is Nikuya Tanaka good for a special occasion?

-Yes, and right now is a good time to go.
+Yes, right now is a good time to go.
 As a new Singapore outpost of one of Tokyo's respected meat specialists, the restaurant is still in its early phase — counter-format venues at this level tend to be more attentive when they are building a local reputation.
 The sequenced counter service and focused beef menu suit a dinner for two far better than a group celebration; keep the party small.

 What are alternatives to Nikuya Tanaka in Singapore?